-- (4) The total area of wall signs and projecting signs in the LI and GI zones, shall not exceed 350 square feet in area. - e.
-If more than one business is located in a building or on a site, a wall sign may be shared or each business may have a wall sign provided that the total size of all signs does not exceed the size limitation.
-For example, if there are five businesses in a building in the GC zone, the businesses could share a 250 square foot wall sign or each business could have a 50 square foot wall sign. - 2.
-Projecting signs. - a.
-No more than one projecting sign may be permitted per street frontage. - c.
+2. Projecting signs.

+e.a.
+No more than one projecting sign may be permitted per street frontage.

+- c.
 Projecting signs may be two-sided and not exceed 32 square feet per side. - d.
-Projecting signs may encroach into the public right-of-way (sidewalks) up to four feet if vertical clearance of eight feet is maintained and provided that the sign is no closer than two feet from the edge of the road or curb. - e.
+Projecting signs may encroach into the public right-of-way (sidewalks) up to four three feet if vertical clearance of eight feet to ten feet is maintained and provided that the sign is no closer than two feet from the edge of the road or curb. , up to four feet if vertical clearance of ten to twelve feet is maintained and up to six feet if at least twelve feet of vertical clearance is maintained. - e.
 The area of a projecting sign must be subtracted from the area allowed for a wall sign.
 For instance, a business in the GC Zone may have up to 250 square feet of wall signs.
-If a business installs a projecting sign that is 8 square feet in size, that business may then only have 242 square feet of wall signage. - 3.
-Freestanding and monument signs. - a.
+If a business installs a projecting sign that is 8 square feet in size, that business may then only have 242 square feet of wall signage.

+3. Freestanding and monument signs.

+- a.
 No more than one freestanding sign or one monument sign per street frontage may be permitted. - b.
-Free standing signs in the single family residential zones (RSF-5, RSF-10, RMD) are permitted only on the site of schools, churches, or government offices, provided that: - (1) The maximum height is 8 feet; and - (2) The freestanding sign may have two sides and the maximum area is 32 square feet per side. - c.
-Free standing signs in the RMF Zone may be permitted provided that: - (1) The maximum height is 8 feet; and - (2) The freestanding sign may have two sides and the maximum area is 32 square feet per side. - d.
-Free standing signs in the GC and RC Zones may be permitted provided that:
+Free standing signs in the single family residential zones (RSF-5, RSF-10, RMD) are permitted only on the site of schools, churches, or government offices, provided that: